BayanGroup/nutch-custom-search/README.md

 ### Setup

-1) Extract plugins/zal.extractor-X-distribution.zip to your nutch's plugins directory.
+1) Download zal.extractor-X-distribution.zip from the [realses page](https://github.com/BayanGroup/nutch-custom-search/releases) and extract it to your nutch's plugins directory.
 After the extraction, you must have a directory named "extractor" under your nutch's plugins directory.
 In "extractor" directory, there must be several jars with a file named "plugin.xml".
 Note that the jar is built with java 6.

 2) Enable extractor plugin by adding its name (which is 'extractor') to the plugin.includes property in the nutch-site.xml (inside nutch conf directory).